Lovely Momhood

 • Balloon and spoon race

-34. YouTube Exercises for Kids
+34. YouTube exercises for kids

 35. YouTube Dance Party

-indoor fun with kids, dance party
+indoor fun with kids, dance party for kids at home

 36. Build an obstacle course

-Chairs, furniture, shoes, toys, construction paper squares taped to the floor…. be creative.
-Also, ask for their help, I guarantee you they will have plenty of great ideas!
+Chairs, furniture, shoes, toys, construction paper squares taped to the floor—be creative.
+Also, ask for their help; I guarantee you they will have plenty of great ideas!

 37. Hide and seek